ibm-cloud-docs/discovery-data/facets.md

 Creating a pattern-based facet is similar to creating a pattern from a field that is derived by applying the *Regular expression* enrichment to a collection.

 - If the information you want to capture follows strict formatting rules, you can use the *Regular expression* enrichment to find it.
 Apply the enrichment, and then you can use the resulting field as the source for the facet.
 - If the information you want to capture can occur in different formatting styles, the pattern facet is a better choice.
 For example, dates or currencies can be formatted in various ways.
 No single regex rule can capture all of the variations.
-With the pattern facet, you can provide multiple real-world examples that show the different of ways in which the information can be specified.
+With the pattern facet, you can provide multiple real-world examples that show the different ways in which the information can be specified.